cleverhans-lab/capc-demo/README.md

 You can skip directly to Method 1 (Tmux and Terminal) below to run the CaPC demo.

-To run jupyter notebook from the container, execute the below command:
+To run jupyter notebook from the container, execute the following command:

 ```docker run -it -p 8888:8888 adziedzi/capc:version4```

 ### Run the CaPC protocol from a file: